openbmc/openbmc/poky/documentation/sdk-manual/appendix-customizing.rst

 change this default installation directory by specifically setting the ``SDKEXTPATH`` variable.

-While a number of ways exist through which you can set this variable, the method that makes the most sense is to set the variable in your distribution's configuration file.
+While there are several ways of setting this variable, the method that makes the most sense is to set the variable in your distribution's configuration file.
 Doing so creates an SDK installer default directory that applies across your distribution.
 As an example,